Savvythelegend/PGDocs/docs/bootstrap.md

     size: 1Gi
 ```

-!!!
-Note
+:::note
 Within SQL scripts, each SQL statement is executed in a single exec on the
     server according to the [PostgreSQL semantics](https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-MULTI-STATEMENT).
     Comments can be included, but internal commands like `psql` cannot.